XanaduAI/strawberryfields/README.rst

 <https://strawberryfields.ai>`_ web application.
 Prepare your initial states, drag and drop gates,
 and watch your simulation run in real time right in your web browser.

-For getting started with writing your own Strawberry Fields code, begin with our `photonic circuit quickstart guides
+To get started with writing your own Strawberry Fields code, begin with our `photonic circuit quickstart guides
 <https://strawberryfields.readthedocs.io/en/stable/introduction/introduction.html>`__, before
 exploring our many `tutorials <https://strawberryfields.ai/photonics/demonstrations.html>`__ and